citusdata/citus/src/backend/distributed/README.md

   this threshold is that these small differences in utilization are not necessarily problematic and might very well resolve automatically over time.
 For example, consider a scenario in which one shard gets mostly written in during the weekend, while another one during the week.
-Moving shards on monday and that you then have to move back on friday is not very helpful given the overhead of moving data around.
+Moving shards on Monday and that you then have to move back on Friday is not very helpful given the overhead of moving data around.
 - `improvement_threshold`: This is used in cases where a shard group move from node A to B swaps which node now has the highest utilization (so afterwards B will have higher utilization than A).
 As described above this can still